Diastasis Recti Abdominis (Separated Abs)

 Think of pregnancy as the (crappy) springboard that launches so many of us into the DRA diagnosis because pregnancy comes with so many HUGE body changes.
-Remember my little "these are the most body stressing times of your life" chant, so let's prepare and prevent.
+Remember my little "these are the most body stressing times of your life" chant, so let's prepare, prevent and repair.
 Unfortunately, so many of us are not prepared for these huge body stresses that break us as soon as that little plus sign shows up.
 DRA happens when those body changes catch up with you; when the new loads and forces are not tolerated, something gives.
 In the case of DRA, it's the linea alba.

 The linea alba is especially vulnerable to injury because of its anatomy and the fact that it is connected to just about every structure in your core.
 And we know that your core is connected to just about every other part of your body.
 So you do the math.
 Alotta play'as, mummas.
 It's a structure that is under a lot of pressure, figuratively and literally!